ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

       "dark skin tone" : []rune("\U0001F3FF"),
 	}
 ```
-Original library, and most library I saw handle emoji as string and play with them with string using the `\Uxxxxxxxx` format.
+The original library, and most libraries I've seen, handle emojis as strings and manipulate them with string methods using the `\Uxxxxxxxx` format.
-Golang has a type dedicated to UTF8 character management, the `rune`.
+Golang has a type dedicated to UTF-8 character management: the `rune`.
 I decided to use it.
-Unfortunately, this is not really coming and
-there is really few example online of rune usage; even less with ligatures.
+Unfortunately, there are not many examples online of rune usage, especially with ligatures.
-I used the string representation to easily make the connection between the UF8 code and the runes in go.
+I used the string representation to easily make the connection between the UTF-8 code and the runes in Go.

 Now, we need to create a new emoji for each skin tone.
-Not all emoji can support skin tone.
+Not all emojis can support skin tone.
 I could parse the original
-unicode file, but, if you paid attention, the json file I fetch already have this information.
+Unicode file, but if you paid attention, the JSON file I fetched already has this information.

 ```go
 func enhanceEmojiListWithVariations(list []EmojiDescription) []EmojiDescription {